 Is ramen the eastern barred bandicoot of the food world?
 The Japanese noodle soup is overtaking Los Angeles about as quickly as the tiny Tasmanian marsupial breeds.
 FYI: No mammal breeds faster.
-One of the latest contributions to L.A.’s ramen arms race is from Munetsugu Okuhara, who opened Ramen Hayatemaru in Torrance’s Carson Western strip mall.
+Munetsugu Okuhara made one of the latest contributions to L.A.’s ramen arms race by opening Ramen Hayatemaru in Torrance’s Carson Western strip mall.

-The Okinawa native brought his Hokkaido style of ramen to the South Bay, and Ramen Hayatemaru even sells half portions of each variation.
-My half order of still hearty Hokkaido Ramen ($5) featured a savory tonkotsu broth fortified with nutrient-rich goma (sesame seeds) and featuring floating bits of creamy white pork fat.
-The broth touted “medium thick chijire (curly) noodles” made in Sapporo, a thin slice of dark-rimmed pork that fell to shreds in the broth, green onions, boiled bamboo shoots, flavored, hard-boiled egg, nori and garlic.
+The Okinawa native brought his Hokkaido-style ramen to the South Bay.
+Ramen Hayatemaru even sells half portions of each variation.
+My half order of still-hearty Hokkaido Ramen ($5) featured a savory tonkotsu broth fortified with nutrient-rich goma (sesame seeds) and floating white pork fat bits.
+The broth touted “medium thick chijire (curly) noodles” made in Sapporo.
+A thin, dark-rimmed pork slice that fell to shreds in the broth, joining green onions, boiled bamboo shoots, flavored, hard-boiled egg, nori and garlic.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.